platformsh-templates/bigfoot-multiapp/README.md

    ```
 > **Note:**
 > For many of the steps above, you may need to include the CLI flags `-p PROJECT_ID` and `-e ENVIRONMENT_ID` if you are not in the project directory or if the environment is associated with an existing pull request.
-### Deploying to Platform.sh
+### Deploying to Upsun

-This repository has all the code it needs in order to deploy to Platform.sh.
+This repository has all the code it needs in order to deploy to Upsun.

 <details>
-<summary>Deploy directly to Platform.sh from the command line</summary>
+<summary>Deploy directly to Upsun from the command line</summary>
 <!-- <blockquote>
 <br/> -->

 1. Create a free trial:

-   [Register for a 30 day free trial with Platform.sh](https://auth.api.platform.sh/register).
+   [Register for a 30 day free trial with Upsun](https://auth.api.upsun.com/register).
 When you have completed signup, select the **Create from scratch** project option.
 Give you project a name, and select a region where you would like it to be deployed.
 As for the *Production environment* option, make sure to match it to this repository's settings, or to what you have updated the default branch to locally.

 1. Install the Symfony CLI